 - Fire Blight: Not observed

-Triumph™ is a trademark of the University of Minnesota.
+Triumph® (MN80 variety) is a registered trademark owned by the Regents of the University of Minnesota.